William Lowther, 1st Earl of Lonsdale: Career

 Like many members of the Lowther family, he followed the politics of his cousin, Sir James Lowther, 5th Baronet (later the 1st Earl of Lonsdale), but he seems to have shown a tendency towards independence.
 Lowther was briefly Member of Parliament for Appleby in 1780, for Carlisle from 1780 to 1784 and for Cumberland from 1784 to 1790.
 In 1796, he was returned as Member of Parliament for Rutland, holding the seat until 1802.

 On 15 June 1788, he succeeded his father as the second baronet, of Little Preston.
 In 1802, he inherited by special remainder the titles of Viscount Lowther and Baron Lowther from his third cousin twice removed, the 1st Earl of Lonsdale of the first creation, as well as his immense estates.
 He was also appointed to the northern Lord Lieutenancies of Cumberland and Westmorland.
 In 1807, Lowther was himself created Earl of Lonsdale and appointed a Knight of the Garter.

 A coal magnate, he spent £200,000 on the Lowther estate and built a new Lowther Castle.
 A Tory in politics, he seems to have been tolerant and well-liked, disdaining sabbatarianism and serving as patron for a number of painters and authors, including William Wordsworth.

 Personal life

-On 12 July 1781, Lord Lonsdale was married to Lady Augusta Fane (died 1838), the eldest daughter of John Fane, 9th Earl of Westmorland and, his first wife, Augusta Bertie (eldest daughter and co-heiress of Lord Montagu Bertie, fourth son, by his second wife, of Robert Bertie, 1st Duke of Ancaster and Kesteven).
+On 12 July 1781, Lord Lonsdale was married to Lady Augusta Fane (1761–1838), the eldest daughter of John Fane, 9th Earl of Westmorland and, his first wife, Augusta Bertie (eldest daughter and co-heiress of Lord Montagu Bertie, fourth son, by his second wife, of Robert Bertie, 1st Duke of Ancaster and Kesteven).
 Together, they were the parents of six children: